 (b) Decreases.
-If, in any month, the monthly gross household income of a tenant household decreases, the tenant may provide the LHA with verified information substantiating the decrease in gross income.
+If, in any month, the monthly gross Household income of a Tenant Household decreases, the Tenant may provide the LHA with verified information substantiating the decrease in gross income.
 Following receipt of such information, the LHA shall re-determine rent.
-The LHA shall give the tenant written notice of any decrease in rent which shall be effective on the first day of the month following receipt of the information or at such earlier time as the LHA shall find to be warranted in the event that circumstances delayed receipt of verified information.
-Provided, however, that until the termination of the state of emergency declared by the Governor under Emergency Order: Declaration of a State of Emergency to Respond to COVID-19, the decrease in rent shall be retroactively effective to the first day of the month following the date of the verified decrease in income.
-The notice shall set out the monthly gross household income and the monthly net household income, on the basis of which the re-determined monthly rent was calculated.
+The LHA shall give the Tenant written notice of any decrease in rent which shall be effective on the first day of the month following receipt of the information or at such earlier time as the LHA shall find to be warranted in the event that circumstances delayed receipt of verified information.
+The notice shall set out the monthly gross Household income and the monthly net Household income, on the basis of which the re-determined monthly rent was calculated.

 (6) Verification.
-The tenant shall provide and authorize reasonable verification of information regarding income, exclusions from income and deductions (whether at initial determination or at any re-determination) in order to insure reliability of the information.
-For wages, interest, dividends, annuities, pensions or recurring lottery winnings, the tenant shall submit copies of the prior year's tax-reporting forms received by the tenant (including W-2 forms, W-2G forms, and 1099 forms).
-For income from a fiduciary, the tenant shall submit a copy of the prior year's K-1 form regarding such income.
-For self-employment income the tenant shall submit a copy of the prior year's Schedule C of US Form 1040.
-The tenant shall also submit copies of other tax reporting forms as are appropriate for other types of income.
+The Tenant shall provide and authorize reasonable verification of information regarding income, exclusions from income and deductions (whether at initial determination or at any re-determination) in order to insure reliability of the information.
+For wages, interest, dividends, annuities, pensions or recurring lottery winnings, the Tenant shall submit copies of the prior year's tax-reporting forms received by the Tenant (including W-2 forms, W-2G forms, and 1099 forms).
+For income from a fiduciary, the Tenant shall submit a copy of the prior year's K-1 form regarding such income.
+For self-employment income the Tenant shall submit a copy of the prior year's Schedule C of US Form 1040.
+The Tenant shall also submit copies of other tax reporting forms as are appropriate for other types of income.

-The LHA may also require written third-party verification (verification by a reliable person or entity, other than the tenant or household member, with knowledge of the facts) of one or more items of income, exclusions, or deductions in the event that the LHA finds that the documentation provided by the tenant is not adequate.
+The LHA may also require written third-party verification (verification by a reliable person or entity, other than the Tenant or Household Member, with knowledge of the facts) of one or more items of income, exclusions, or deductions in the event that the LHA finds that the documentation provided by the Tenant is not adequate.
 In such a case, the LHA may also verify income, exclusions, or deductions by checking with the sources.
 Verification of income, exclusions or deductions, if not complete by the rent re-determination date, may continue until completion.
-The tenant shall assist the LHA in securing reasonable verification and shall promptly provide all written authorizations for such verification upon request by the LHA.
+The Tenant shall assist the LHA in securing reasonable verification and shall promptly provide all written authorizations for such verification upon request by the LHA.

 6.04: continued

-If the LHA has reasonable cause to believe that any member of the household is supplying false or incomplete information about his or her income, upon request by the LHA the tenant or other household member shall sign an appropriate Internal Revenue Service form, to authorize the IRS to furnish the LHA with a copy of the first page of the prior year's US Form 1040 filed by the tenant or other household member.
+If the LHA has reasonable cause to believe that any member of the Household is supplying false or incomplete information about his or her income, upon request by the LHA the Tenant or other Household Member shall sign an appropriate Internal Revenue Service form, to authorize the IRS to furnish the LHA with a copy of the first page of the prior year's US Form 1040 filed by the Tenant or other Household Member.
 Information which may have been provided by the Department of Revenue through a wage and bank match or otherwise may be used for verification of income, exclusions, and or deductions.